 First mr. R’s position was assessed in an unadjusted Vicair Vector O2.
 This in order to make a proper judgement of where adjustments needed to be made.
 The assessment showed that, as expected, some adjustments needed to be made.
 The images below show the differences in pressure between the Vicair Vector O2 in its standard configuration and the adjusted version.

 The pressure maps show that the pressure has been significantly been decreased.
 The unadjusted Vector O2 was already an improvement in comparison to the Jay Easy Visco.
 The adjusted VectorO2, however, shows even more pressure improvement and we can now also see the leg support the cushion provides represented on the pressure map.
 Cells were added on the right side of the cushion to accommodate for the missing mass and a number of cells were taken out on the left where the normal leg is positioned.
-The figure below shows the adjust filling grade of mr. R’s Vector O2
+Figure 4 shows the adjust filling grade of mr. R’s Vector O2.

 Immediately after the adjustment we can observe an improvement in mr. R’s position.
 It was easily spotted by the line of his shoulders that is now positioned straight.
 He also immediately indicates that he feels more supported.
 A longer testing period should point out of the cushion also delivers the desired results for the long term.

 After about a month of testing mr. R is still positioned nicely straight in his wheelchair on the adjusted cushion.
 He however indicates that he has a new fitting shoe for his AFO and received new leg supports for his wheelchair.
 His seating set up has therefore changed a bit but he has easily adjusted the cushion with adding and removing a number of single cells in compartments.
 This does however indicate that a different AFO has influence on his positioning and therefore new shoes in the future might further affect his position in the wheelchair.